-Pursuant to the New Scheme, the Company can grant options to Eligible Participants for a consideration of HK\$1 for each grant payable by the Eligible Participants to the Company.
-The total number of shares issued and to be issued upon exercise of options granted to each Eligible Participant (including exercised, cancelled and outstanding options) shall not exceed 10% of the shares in issue as at the date of such shareholder's approval.
-At the date of this report, the total number of options that can be granted was 12,546,406 representing approximately 5.45% of the number of issued shares.
+Pursuant to the New Scheme, the Company can grant options to eligible participants for a consideration of HK\$1 for each grant payable by the eligible participants to the Company.
+The total number of shares issued and to be issued upon exercise of options granted to eligible participants (including exercised, cancelled and outstanding options) shall not exceed 10% of the shares in issue as at the date of such shareholder's approval.
+At the date of this report, the total number of options that can be granted was 12,546,406 representing approximately 5.45% of the number of issued shares in issue as at the approval of the New Share Option Scheme.

-Subscription price in relation to each option pursuant to the New Scheme shall not be less than the higher of (i) the closing price of the shares as stated in the Stock Exchange's daily quotation sheet on the date on which the option is offered to an Eligible Participant; (ii) the average closing price of the shares as stated in the Stock Exchange's daily quotation sheets for the five business days immediately preceding the date of offer; and (iii) the nominal value of the shares.
+Subscription price in relation to each option pursuant to the New Scheme shall not be less than the highest of (i) the closing price of the shares as stated in the Stock Exchange's daily quotation sheet on the date on which the option is offered to an Eligible Participant; (ii) the average closing price of the shares as stated in the Stock Exchange's daily quotation sheets for the five business days immediately preceding the date of offer; and (iii) the nominal value of the shares.